-The Collections Management System....a state-of-the-art collections management system that is standardized, offers access to multiple descriptive vocabulary systems, is "goof-proof" for novice catalogers, and is robust for the full range of collections housed in most history museum collections, including (but not limited to) objects, tools, artwork, photographs, ephemera, diaries, letters, archival collections, textiles, household implements and more.
-The systems incorporates all the features of the Collective Access platform and customized tools identified by Connecticut's history museums.
+The Collections Management System....a state-of-the-art collections management system that is standardized, offers access to multiple descriptive vocabulary systems, and allows cataloging for the full range of collections housed in most history museum collections, including objects, tools, artwork, photographs, ephemera, diaries, letters, archival collections, textiles, household implements and more.

-The CTCo Online Web Portal...Researchers, students, teachers, and history buffs—everyone—will be able to browse collections or search for specific kinds of artifacts, photographs, artwork, and other items using keywords, geo-reference points, object types, time period, and so on.
-Both Connecticut-related and none Connecticut-related items will be included since many of our history and heritage organizations have diverse collections.
-To get a sense of how the web portal will work, visit www.novamuse.ca.
+The Public Portal...Researchers, students, teachers, and history buffs will be able to browse collections or search for specific kinds of artifacts, photographs, artwork, and other items using keywords, geo-reference points, object types, time period, and so on.
+Visit our current public portal at ctcollections.org

-The Digital Preservation Solution...at the end of the third phase of the project, collections records (that are identified by the institution who owns them) will be automatically ingested into the CTDA where they will be preserved in the state's preservation repository forever.
-No more needing expensive digital archiving of your collections.
+The Digital Preservation Solution...We are working with the Connecticut Digital Archive to connect the two projects so that items shared in the Connecticut Collections portal will also be published online and preserved in the state's preservation repository.
 Input the data once into your CTCo management system, mark the record for ingest into the CTDA, and your responsibility to digitally preserve your collections is done.

-CollectiveAccess is free open-source software for managing and publishing museum and archival collections. • Runs on any modern web browser • Pre-configured with several library standards including Dublin Core, PBCore, VRA Core and more • Customizable through simple user interfaces — no complex programming required • Reporting tools easily generate finding aids and exports to PDF or spreadsheet-readable formats • Supports multilingual cataloging • Mapping tools allow you to georeference any asset • Integrated with Library of Congress subject headings, Getty vocabularies, GeoNames, and more • Plugins extend the software's core functionality to support timelines, visualizations, image licensing and more • Import frameworks allow for the batch migration and transformation of media and data • Free online documentation and support.
+CollectiveAccess is open-source software for managing and publishing museum and archival collections. • Runs on any modern web browser • Pre-configured with several cataloging standards including Getty Art & Architecture, Library of Congress, and more • Reporting tools export to PDF or spreadsheet formats • Batch editing allows for flexible transformation and updating of data • Free online documentation and support.
 Find out more at http://collectiveaccess.org.

-The cost to join the CTCo project for 2017 reflects a sliding scale, depending on the organization's annual operating budget.
-(The application to participate will include proof of operating budget, and percentage of that total amount spent on collections care and management.)
+The cost to join the CTCo project in 2020 is set on a sliding scale, depending on the organization's annual operating budget.
+(The application to participate includes proof of operating budget, and percentage of that total amount spent on collections care and management.)

-The Annual fee structure includes: Basic support (as noted above), Hosting fee, Digital back-up fee, and database maintenance.
+The Annual fee structure covers: basic support (as noted above), Hosting, Digital back-up, and database maintenance.

 Additional fees are associated with the migration of data from an organization’s current system to CTCo.
 We are happy to get an estimate of the one-time cost for migration.
-Please contact Laurie Lamarre at firstname.lastname@example.org or call 860-832-2674 with questions.
+Please contact us at firstname.lastname@example.org or call 860-832-2674 with questions.